aleeusgr/potential-robot/README.md

 is used to architect a COSP project using only TypeScript.

-It was conceived as an alternative to plutus-starter /add link/ to follow along documentation on the doc page /add link/ which is plain simple to run.
+is an alternative to plutus-starter /add link/ to follow along documentation on the doc page /add link/ which is plain simple to run.

 TODO: Why and why not?